 Day 2 - Role and Responsibilities of the GNSO Council in the Empowered Community.
-The objective of Day 2 was to understand how the roles and responsibilities of the GNSO Council have changed now that the GNSO is a participant in the Empowered Community.
-As such, a panel of Council members that had been involved in transition-related activities provided context and detail with regards to the new accountability mechanisms that had been created, including the Empowered Community.
-Furthermore, the GNSO Council reviewed in detail the proposed changes to the GNSO Operating Procedures and ICANN Bylaws which were the output of a GNSO drafting team.
+The objective of the second day of the plenary was to understand how the roles and responsibilities of the GNSO Council have matured now that the GNSO is a decisional participant in the Empowered Community.
+The Council takes this responsibility very seriously.
+As such, a panel of Council members that had been closely involved in transition-related activities provided context and detail with regards to the new accountability mechanisms that had been created.
+New Councilors found this briefing invaluable, as it cemented in their minds an appreciation for the importance of the Empowered Community.
+In addition, the GNSO Council reviewed in detail the proposed changes to the GNSO Operating Procedures and ICANN Bylaws which were the output of a GNSO drafting team.
 The Drafting Team had previously reviewed all the new roles and responsibilities included in the post-transition Bylaws and made recommendations as to how these should be taken up by the GNSO as a decisional participant in the Empowered Community.
 Later that day, during the GNSO Council meeting (which was calendared to leverage the face-to-face opportunity), the Council adopted the revised GNSO Operating Procedures and recommended to the ICANN Board a revision to the GNSO voting thresholds in the ICANN Bylaws to ensure that the GNSO is fully equipped to take up its role and responsibilities in the post-transition environment.

-Day 3 - 2018 strategic planning, workload management and objectives.
-During day 3, the Council reviewed the workload for the year ahead using the 2018 Project Timing Planning tool (see Annex B) and confirmed expected milestones, noting that the average timeline for delivery of an Initial Report has increased 2-4 times compared to previous PDPs.
-In addition, the Council explored challenges encountered in a number of PDPs, informed by a staff discussion paper on optimizing increased engagement & participation while ensuring efficient and effective policy development.
-Key among these challenges are increasing PDP participant and observer numbers, onboarding new participants, divergent motivations and desired outcomes, and difficulties in reaching consensus.
-Critical discussions centred on how the GNSO Council, as manager of the policy development process, can and should act in addressing challenges if/when these occur.
-In order to engage the broader GNSO community in this discussion, the GNSO Council agreed to develop a white paper-type proposal setting out possible incremental changes to the policy development process to address specific challenges encountered.
+Day 3 - 2018 Strategic Planning, Workload Management, and Objectives.
+On the third day the Council reviewed the workload for the year ahead using the 2018 Project Timing Planning tool (see Annex B) and confirmed expected milestones, noting that the average timeline for delivery of an Initial Report has increased 2-4 times compared to previous PDPs.
+In addition, the Council explored challenges encountered in a number of PDPs, informed by a staff discussion paper on optimizing increased engagement and participation while ensuring efficient and effective policy development.
+Concerns were raised that this paper may spell an end to bottom-up participation in ICANN’s policy making processes, but there was broadly agreement that the situation at present in Working Groups is not ideal.
+Key among the challenges that the various GNSO Working Groups face are increasing PDP participant and observer numbers, onboarding new participants, divergent motivations and desired outcomes, and difficulties in reaching consensus.
+Critical discussions centered on how the GNSO Council, as manager of the policy development process, can and should act in addressing challenges if/when these occur.
+In order to engage the broader GNSO community in this discussion, the GNSO Council agreed to develop a white paper-type proposal setting out possible incremental changes to the policy development process to address the specific challenges encountered.
+In addition, the Council had a working lunch with a number of ICANN Board Members who were in Los Angeles at the time for a concurrent Board meeting.

 Outcomes

-This report provides further details on the discussions, agreements, and action items coming out of the GNSO Council Strategic Planning Session.
+This report provides further details on the discussions, agreements, and action items that were cultivated during the 2018 GNSO Council Strategic Planning Session.

-The outcomes of the meeting can be summarized as follows:
+The key outcomes of the meeting can be summarized as follows:

 Established a common understanding of Council’s remit and responsibilities under ICANN governance documents;